noelkonagai/Workshops/Github/index.md

 **If you are a collaborator, follow these steps.**

-First navigate into your Desktop with the following command.
+Firstm, navigate to your Desktop with the following command.

 ```bash
 cd Desktop